chuanzhidong/chuanzhidong.github.io/_pages/about.md

 ## Goals for the Near Future

-* Seeking for a faculty job in a university.
+* Seeking for a research job.
 * Converting my research findings into really useful products or tools for the researchers or engineering practioners in the area of civil infrastructure monitoring and condition assessment.

 ## Lifetime Goals